counternote/counternote/spec.md

 # Forms

-A [form][form] is a structural element of a composition and how such elements connect together.
+[Forms][forms] are structural elements of a composition and how such elements connect together.
 Here is the A-section of Bourrée by Bach:

     ++*
     SCORE: Lute Suite in E Minor BWV 996